Limiting the reception rate of campaigns

 Refer to the Examples section below.

-Urgent campaigns do not adhere to protection rules against bursts of campaigns or focus protection rules.
+Urgent campaigns are delivered to users as soon as they are published.
+They do not adhere to protection rules against campaign bursts or focus protection rules.

 Select urgent campaigns to deliver only the most critical information to employees.

-Employees receive urgent remote action campaigns as soon as a remote action triggers them.
+Employees receive urgent remote action campaigns when a remote action triggers them.

-The following examples show how the protection periods function for a particular user who receives different types of campaigns.
+The following examples show how the protection periods function for a particular user receiving different campaign types.
 The examples use the default values for the do not disturb period (6 hours) and the non-negotiable protection period (20 min).

 In this example, the system publishes two non-urgent campaigns within an interval greater than the do not disturb period, resulting in an employee receiving both campaigns at the time of their publication: